emil2709/ncspectrum/readme.md

 ```
 php artisan migrate:refresh --seed
 ```
-Now you can hopefully run the project as it is supposed to be ran.
+Now you can hopefully run the project as it is supposed to be run.

 ## Developers